 How to Use Shampoo Bars

 We’ve had shampoo bars in the Tiny Yellow Bungalow shop for a good long while now.
 They’re a great zero waste alternative to shampoo in plastic bottles.
 There are four really great bars to choose from in the shop that are all organic, vegan, palm oil and SLS free, and come wrapped in flower seed paper that you can plant to grow wild flowers!
+Basically, the zero waste shampoo dream come true!!
 I feel like this is an essential zero waste blog post, and I apologize for the delay in writing it.
 If you’ve used a shampoo bar, I’m sure you’ve realized it can take some getting used to.
 I’m excited to share with you my own tips and tricks for making the transition to natural shampoo bars.

 Steps for Using a Shampoo Bar

 - First step, soak your hair thoroughly.
 You will want your hair to be pretty drenched, because shampoo bars don’t lather like normal liquid, bottled shampoo.

 - Make a lather in your hands using your shampoo bar.
 Again, you’ll notice the lather from a shampoo bar isn’t as strong as that from conventional soap.
 That’s because most liquid soaps are full of chemicals, especially SLS – a foaming agent, that make a really rich lather.
 A lot of foam is absolutely not necessary for clean hair, so don’t worry. *Note: if you have really short hair, feel free to rub the bar directly on your head.
 I don’t recommend this method for longer hair though because it’s harder to rinse it out.